nakednous/viscom/en/README.md

  * Virtual and augmented reality
  * Human computer interaction

-Creative coders make use of techniques from these fields, through the use of programmings like Processing, OpenFrameworks, etc.
+Creative coders make use of techniques from these disciplines, through the use of programmings like Processing, OpenFrameworks, etc. In this book, we will focus on computer graphics and animation, human computer interaction in Processing by means of shaders and the ProScene library.